Hedius/puppet-clickhouse/REFERENCE.md

 Data type: `String`

 Name of the file, where Clickhouse Server macros configuration for replication will be stored.
 See https://clickhouse.com/docs/en/operations/table_engines/replication/.
-Defaults to '$macros.xml'.
+Defaults to '$macros.yaml'.

 Default value: `$clickhouse::params::macros_file`